LEARNAcademy/syllabus/postgresql/intro.md

 **SQL**, short for Structured Query Language, is a domain-specific language used for communicating with relational databases. **PostgreSQL**, also called **Postgres**, is one type of SQL.
 Postgres is an open source object-relational database management system, which means Postgres looks at databases through an object-oriented programming (OOP) lens.

 ### Relational Databases
-A relational database is structured similar to an Excel spreadsheet or Google Sheets document with its information displayed in **rows** and **columns**.
-A **table** is one set of rows and columns.
+A **relational database** is structured similar to an Excel spreadsheet or Google Sheets document with its information displayed in **rows** and **columns**.
+A **database table** is one set of rows and columns.
 A database can have many tables that have relationships with each other.
 The description of the layout of all the tables in a database, along with the name and data type of each column within each table, is called a **schema**.

 ### How Programs Use Databases
 How does the code we write in Rails (or any other language or framework) interact with a database?
 Let's explore how contact information can be stored in a relational database.